arimanyus/ClipOCR/README.md

 # ClipOCR
-Turn your screenshot/cliboard image into text file with Tesseract-powered OCR tool
+Turn your screenshot/cliboard image into a .txt text file with Tesseract-powered OCR tool.